 The intense herbal and lemony flavor of lemongrass is found throughout Southeast Asian cuisine.
 The flavor of lemongrass is not one that you can omit and still expect to have an authentic tasting dish.
-Having fresh lemongrass on hand is therefore a good idea if you want to cook dishes from Vietnam, Cambodia or Thailand.
+Having fresh lemongrass on hand is, therefore, a good idea if you want to cook dishes from Vietnam, Cambodia, or Thailand.
 This herb’s flavor is a complex and difficult one to replicate; however, you do have some options when it comes to substitutes.
 The good news is that most of the things that you can use in place of lemongrass are easy to find, and you most likely already have some of them in your spice cabinet or refrigerator.

 Your best bet: Lemon zest

 You can also use lemon zest along with something else that can replicate lemongrass’s herbal notes.
 For example, you can use arugula to provide this aspect of the lemongrass flavor.
 When using arugula, you would combine 1 teaspoon of lemon zest with a single arugula leaf and use that in place of one stalk of lemongrass.

 A decent second choice: Kreung (Lemongrass paste)

 You can also find regular lemongrass paste in many grocery stores.
 Lemongrass paste is typically sold in a squeezable tube that allows the contents to be stored for weeks at a time.
 When using lemongrass paste as a lemongrass substitute, use 1 tablespoon of paste in place of a tablespoon of chopped fresh lemongrass.

-In a pinch: Keffir lime leaves
+In a pinch: Kaffir lime leaves

 You can also combine the leaves with lime juice and lime zest in order to enhance the citrus flavor; this option is particularly well suited for curries and soups.
 Note that the leaf itself is rarely eaten so you may want to remove it before serving the dish just as you would remove a bay leaf.

 You can also use lemon verbena, which is another herb that has a lemon-like flavor.
 Lastly, you can try adding plain lemon juice to your dish as a stand-in for lemongrass.
 You should measure it carefully as too much could throw off the other flavors in your dish by making it overly tart.